 Ease of Use

-To make it easy to keep everything together, the Press comes with a bag to keep all of the pieces in.
-You may also find that you don't need the funnel, scoop, or large stirrer and, if you happen to have a reusable stainless steel filter, you won't need the stack of paper ones either.
+To make transporting your AeroPress a little easier, you may find that you don't need the funnel, scoop, or large stirrer that it comes with.
+You may, additionally, decide to ditch the paper filters for a reusable stainless steel filter, in which case you won't need to keep track of a stack of paper filters either.